Kanika-30/cursor-ai-setup/README.md

 5. Created a public GitHub repository named `cursor-ai-setup`.
 6. Opened the repository in Cursor.
 7. Created this README file.
-8. Saved and committed the README to GitHub.
+8. Added the README to the GitHub repository and committed the changes.

 ## Issues Encountered

 Initially, I had difficulty locating the Claude Code and Codex extensions because I was using Cursor's AI Home interface rather than the editor window.
 After switching to the editor and accessing the Extensions Marketplace, I successfully installed both extensions.